Zettlr/zettlr-docs/docs/en/first-time-users/writing-markdown.md

 * … many forums
 * … GitHub
 * … Slack
+* … ChatGPT, Claude, Mistral, and all other LLMs
 * … and more.

 To get a quick start to Markdown syntax, we highly recommend the guide from [Learn X in Y Minutes](https://learnxinyminutes.com/markdown/).
 The guide is available in many languages, and everything you see there is supported in Zettlr.
 If you want to get used to writing clean and unambiguous Markdown, [view the specifications by CommonMark](https://spec.commonmark.org/current/).
 Also, there’s a [book on the GitHub flavored Markdown syntax](https://gitbookio.gitbooks.io/markdown/content/).
 For those engaged in scholarly writing, the [Pandoc manual's section on its extended Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) is worth reading.